microsoft/trident/README.md

 Network configuration describes the network configuration of the host.
 The configuration format is matching the netplan v2 format.

+### OS Config

+OS Config describes the OS configuration of the host.

+#### Users

+The **users** section contains a configuration map with the users that will be created on the host.
+The key of the map is the username.

+**NOTE: CURRENTLY ONLY THE `root` USER IS SUPPORTED.**

+Each user is described by the following fields:

+- **password-mode**: How the password is provided, can be:
+  - `locked`: the user is created with a locked password.
+This is the default value.
+  - `dangerous-plain-text`: the password is provided in plain text.
+  - `dangerous-hashed`: the password provided has already been already hashed.
+- **password**: The password to be used for the user.
+(This is **not** used when `password-mode` is `locked`.)
+- **ssh-keys**: The SSH keys to be added to the user.
+This is a list of strings.

 ### Sample configuration

 ```yaml